 The soundtrack is equally beautiful, though it settles itself more in the background.
-A beautiful, soothing score that feel somewhat familiar to fans of the original Ghost In The Shell soundtrack.
+A beautiful, soothing score that should feel somewhat familiar to fans of the original Ghost In The Shell soundtrack.
 It's not a rip-off or shameless copy, but the style of music feels strangely familiar.
 It works wonders for this film though, so you won't hear me complaining.

-As for the acting, I can only say that Miwako Ichikawa gives her all in this film.
+As for the acting, I can only say that Miwako Ichikawa gives it her all in this film.
 She makes her character come to life with such natural grace that it's hard to believe she is simply an actress coming to work and doing her job.
 Mind that this is typical Japanese drama, so don't expect any big emotions or grand sentimental scenes, everything is kept very small and subtle.
 Absolute perfection that exists on the same level as Ishikawa's films.
-The secondary cast is small and negligible, the entire film rests on the shoulders of Miwako.
+The secondary cast is small and negligible, the entire film pretty much rests on the shoulders of Miwako.